StarTrek17/Rep01LatinAmerica/README.md

 The database files are in the folder "Dataset - Replacing Missing Data in a Set of Historical Projects".
 In this folder, you will find the references to original ISBSG database, the subsets used for training process in the "Training T-Subset" folder.
 The subset is in txt format for copying and pasting into the code.
 Codes
 Pré processing
 The code for preprocessing is in the folder "MySql - Pre-processing code," where you can find the script used to prepare the database for use in the MySql process.
-In this Mysql notebook, you just need to use the previously described CSV T-subset and V-subset.
+In this Mysql notebook, you just need to use the previously described CSV T-subset.
 Predict
 The prediction codes are in two folders: "R - Algorithms for prediction model" which contains the effort prediction models using R, and "Excell - Algorithms for other predictions," which contains the calculus for MMRE, PRED(25)  and MAE validation metrics.